 Chicago Burn Injury Lawyers

-What are Common Causes of Burn Injuries?
+What Are the Different Degrees of Burn Injuries?

 How Do I Know if My Burn Injury is Serious and Permanent?

 Burn injuries of the third and fourth degrees are generally devastating since they prevent the person from working again.
 These burns can result in severe deformity, nerve damage, and even limb amputation.
 Applying skin grafts to the damaged region and administering antibiotics to prevent infections are the most common medical treatments for severe burns.
 The patient receives intravenous fluids to stay hydrated, and medical staff wraps the afflicted region until it heals.

 Patients with third and fourth-degree burns may face significant consequences.
 Secondary infections, organ damage, and other life-threatening diseases are among them.
 The burn damage may be deadly if a patient doesn’t receive emergency medical attention right away.
 It may be physically and emotionally painful to live with the scars and deformity of a severe burn.
 Victims may have to adjust to a new way of life and may be unable to participate in activities they formerly liked.
 Many are also unable to work, putting them in a financial bind as medical costs mount.
 It’s critical to seek compensation from those who caused your injuries, and a Chicago personal injury attorney from Curcio Law Offices is here to help.

 What Kind of Liability Exists In Burn Injury Cases in Chicago?

 Liability typically depends on the negligence that occurred and the party financially liable for the victim’s damages.
 Knowing who is at fault for your burn accident is vital when pursuing legal action.

 A common way many people receive burn injuries is in house and apartment fires.
 Illinois expects landlords to provide specific maintenance standards and protections for their tenants, such as:

 - Fire extinguishers on each floor if the building has more than three stories.